FuzzyWuzzie/VertcoinTipBotButton/README.md

 1. Click the Tampermonkey icon in the top-right of your browser
 2. Click "Add a new script..."
-3. In the editor, copy and paste the `VertcoinTipBotButton.js` code.
+3. In the editor, copy and paste the `VertcoinTipBotButton.user.js` code at: [https://raw.github.com/FuzzyWuzzie/VertcoinTipBotButton/master/VertcoinTipBotButton.user.js](https://raw.github.com/FuzzyWuzzie/VertcoinTipBotButton/master/VertcoinTipBotButton.user.js)
 4. Click the save button (or press `CTRL+S`).

 It's that simple!